unibo-spe/spe-slides/content/04-build-automation/_generator.md

 * We have a number of "Java-related" tasks.
 * All of them have a classpath
-* All of them have an executable that depend on the operation they perform
+* All of them have an executable that depends on the operation they perform
 * One has an output directory and input sources
 * One has a "main class" input